Warnman people: Country

-The Warnman people's territory (waran) extends over some 9,400 mi2.
+The Warnman people's territory extends over some 9,400 mi2.
 Their southern boundary lies around the McKay Range and the area of Kumpupintil Lake.
 Westwards, it reaches Wadurara on the Rudall River (Karlamilyi).
-The northern frontier lays in the vicinity of Lake Dora/Walerelere, Mendidjildjil and Karbardi, while they are present eastwards as far as the George, Wooloomber and Auld lakes.
-The change from their beloved claypan lakes country (tjapipodari] to mulga terrain in the south marked a limit beyond which they thought danger lay.
+The northern frontier lies in the vicinity of Lake Dora (Walerelere), Mendidjildjil and Karbardi, while they are present eastwards as far as the George, Wooloomber and Auld Lakes.
+The change from claypan lakes country to mulga terrain in the south marked a limit beyond which they thought danger lay.

 Language

 Ecology

-As often natural features can mark a kind of informal boundary between tribes.
+As often, natural features can mark a kind of informal boundary between tribes.
 With the Wanman, that boundary in the south is delineated by the transition from their clumpy porcupine grassland to the thick mulga shrubland of the Kartudjara.
 The onset of drought would push them northwest, to around Karbardi and Pulburukuritji, and Kalamilji.
-Their harsh almost treeless sandhill landscape is mostly devoid of larger game like emu and kangaroo, though the hare wallaby and opossum, if caught, would provide some meat.
-Its poor grassland constrains the Wanman to develop grass-milling in order to eke out food from seeds, one of the few Australian tribes, such as the Ualarai and the Pila Nguru, who resort to this technique A list of the primary foods was provided to Norman Tindale by one tribesman:
+Their harsh, almost treeless, sandhill landscape is mostly devoid of larger game like emu and kangaroo, though the hare wallaby and opossum, if caught, would provide some meat.
+Its poor grassland constrains the Wanman to develop grass-milling to eke out food from seeds, one of the few Australian tribes, such as the Ualarai and the Pila Nguru, who resort to this technique.
+A list of the primary foods was provided to Norman Tindale by one tribesman: